balan-karpagam/kbalan-sdp-iac/kubernetes/README.md

 This chart will do the following:

-* Install a Jenkins Master in the default namespace
+* Install a Jenkins Master in the default or existing custom namespace
 * Optionally install persistent Jenkins agents
 * Optionally install sonarqube server